 Every effort is made to encourage our children to think and act healthily.

 Milk is provided free for children under the age of 5 years.
-School aged children are able to have a milk drink if their parents wish them to have one.
-This involves a small charge.
+Any child may have milk, there is a small fee payable to all those over 5 years of age.

 School accreditations